sakib404/Idea_Researcher_EvalTaskSolutions/EvaluationTask's_Solution.md

-# evaluation_task
-Please read the task from readme and start the work .
-You have two weeks to reply with all the answer.
-I do not expect you to answer everything perfectly .
-If you answer it smartly and prove that you worked hard for this task , you will be selected.
-Even if you are unable to finish the work please share your works in the weeks end.

-You will be making a github repository and share your task answer and code work.
-Send me the github link once you are done.

-I have given enough hints so that you can work along the way in the task.
-DO NOT MAIL ME FOR ASKING ANY KIND OF QUESTION REGARDING THE TASK.

-Read the task 2,3 times.
-So that you can answer it .

----

 # Technical Exam: Blender, Python, JavaScript 3D, and Docker

 This technical exam incorporates the mentioned technologies: Blender, Python, JavaScript 3D, and Docker.

 ## Blender & Python

-Q1.1: Blender provides an API that can be interacted with using Python.
+**Q1.1:** Blender provides an API that can be interacted with using Python.
 How can you use Python scripting to automate the creation of a 3D model in Blender?
-Please provide a basic code example.
+Please provide a basic code example.<br>
+**Answer:**

 Q1.2: In Blender's Python API, what is the purpose of the `bpy` module?
 How can you use it to manipulate object transformations in a 3D scene?